K3 Technology

 Compliance isn't a technology problem alone — it's an organizational program that touches policies, people, and processes in addition to technology.
 Our HIPAA compliance services for Dallas healthcare organizations include:

-• Policy and procedure development — we create and maintain HIPAA-compliant policies covering access management, incident response, breach notification, workforce training, and device management
+• Policy and procedure support — help document access management, incident response, breach notification, workforce training, and device-management workflows for legal/compliance review

 • Workforce HIPAA training — annual training plus ongoing awareness campaigns tailored to each role in the practice